Clifton A. Woodrum: Death and legacy

 Woodrum died of a heart attack in Washington, D.C., October 6, 1950.
 He was interred in Fairview Cemetery, Roanoke, Virginia.
 His son and namesake also became a lawyer in Roanoke, but only survived him by 9 years.
 His grandson Chip Woodrum continued the family tradition of opposing the Byrd organization, and served in the Virginia House of Delegates, where he became known (among other accomplishments) for updating Virginia's Freedom of Information Act.

 The Roanoke-Blacksburg Regional/Woodrum Field Airport (ROA) was activated in May 1930 due to the efforts of Rep. Woodrum to acquire the land and build the facility.
 It is named in his honor.
 He was also influential in getting the airport passed as "National Defense Project", opening it up to government funding for improvements.
-Unbeknownst to Woodrum, his daughter, Martha Ann Woodrum, took flying lessons and became a pilot, as he father did later.
+Unbeknownst to Woodrum, his daughter, Martha Ann Woodrum, took flying lessons and became a pilot, as the father did later.

 Rep. Woodrum was also instrumental in bringing the Salem Veterans Affairs Medical Center to his district in 1934.